diskuv/dkml-ghmirror/contributors/doc/CommandReference.rst

       # Run Opam
       with-dkml opam

-Configuration File ``dkmlvars.sexp``
+Configuration File ``dkmlvars-v2.sexp``
    This file must exist in one of the following directories:

    1. ``$LOCALAPPDATA/Programs/DiskuvOCaml/``
    2. ``$XDG_DATA_HOME/diskuv-ocaml/``
    3. ``$HOME/.local/share/diskuv-ocaml/``

-   The directories are checked in order, and the first directory that contains ``dkmlvars.sexp`` is used.
+   The directories are checked in order, and the first directory that contains ``dkmlvars-v2.sexp`` is used.

    The value will have been set automatically by the Windows Diskuv OCaml installer or by ``makeit init-dev`` of :ref:`SDKProjects` for non-Windows OSes.

 Configuration File ``vsstudio.dir.txt``
-   This file is located using the same directory search as ``dkmlvars.sexp``.
+   This file is located using the same directory search as ``dkmlvars-v2.sexp``.
    It only needs to be present when Visual Studio has been detected, and is set automatically by the Windows Diskuv OCaml installer.